faust64/keengreeper/README.md

 Keep git-hosted NodeJS projects up-to-date - shrinkwrap-capable.

 AKA: GreenKeeper replacement.
-Following on the forced migration to GreenKeeper2, and the late annouce that we would now be charged.
-Shame.
-Here is a rudimentary drop-in replacement, that actually handles shrinkwrap.
+Following on the forced migration to GreenKeeper2, and the late annouce that we would now be charged: here is a rudimentary drop-in replacement, that actually handles shrinkwrap, and may also be used raising alerts based on Snyk security advisories.

 ## Dependencies